If you have friends or relatives who would like their own free copy of this daily briefing about Rhode Island, tell them they can sign up here.

 Each day, Rhode Map offers a cheat sheet breaking down what’s happening in Rhode Island.
 Have an idea?
 E-mail us at RInews@globe.com.

-• Enjoying Rhode Map?
+• Enjoying Rhode Map so far?
 Do us a favor and encourage your friends to sign up here.

 Please tell your friends about Rhode Map!
 They can sign up here.
 The Globe has other e-mail newsletters on topics ranging from breaking news alerts to sports, politics, business, and entertainment -- check them out.